SnugNote/insync.js/README.md

 Possible use cases:

-* Inline scripts that depend on asyncranously loaded external scripts.
+* Inline scripts that depend on asynchronously loaded external scripts.
 * Simultanious execution of multiple script blocks across template fragments without jQuery (just put `insync()` call at bottom of page)
 * To be fancy...?